Spay and Neuter Assistance Program: SNAP

-6. On the day of surgery, you need to be prepared to pay 1/3 of the TOTAL cost.
-1/3 is billed to the NWAS, and the vets donate 1/3 of the portion.
+6. On the day of surgery, you need to be prepared to pay the cost outlined below.
+The veterinarian has has reduced their fee, and the NWAS also pays a portion of the fee.
 There is NO flat fee of $50.00 or any other amount.
 The total amount depends on factors such as dog or cat, the sex and weight of the animal and if there are any other health considerations as determined by the vet etc.

 7. Congratulations!
 You are now the owner of a cat or dog that will not reproduce and bring other unwanted animals into the world.
 Thank you.

 SNAP Eligibility is based on low-income levels established by Statistics Canada and takes into account household income and number of dependants.
 Proof of income assistance such as EI, disability pension, old age pension, a student, or otherwise low income will help us qualify you quicker.
 General income guidelines are listed below.
 Please do not be discouraged if you don’t quite meet the requirements.
 Submit an application anyway!
 We may still be able to help.
 Applications must be approved by 2 NWAS board members so the applications need to be dropped off in advance of the animal coming in for altering.
 The applications must be brought to the vets prior to booking appt or bringing in animal.
 Please allow 7 days for application to be processed and assessed.

 Income Levels for SNAP (ADJUSTED NUMBERS FOR 2009)